-The St. John’s Cemetery Project acknowledges Aboriginal and Torres Strait Islander Peoples as the traditional custodians of the land now known as “Australia.”
+St. John’s Cemetery Project acknowledges Aboriginal and Torres Strait Islander Peoples as the traditional custodians of the lands now known collectively as “Australia.”

-Specifically, we acknowledge the Darug Peoples, the traditional custodians of Iyura (Eora) nura (country) who in January 1788 discovered the First Fleeters on their lands, including the Burramattagal clan, the traditional custodians of the land on which St. John’s Cemetery, Parramatta is located.
+Specifically, we acknowledge those who discovered the First Fleeters on their lands in 1788, including the Burramattagal clan of the Dharug People, the traditional custodians of nura (country) on which the Parramatta Burial Ground (St. John’s Cemetery, Parramatta) is located.

-We also acknowledge that St. John’s Cemetery, Parramatta is the final resting place of the son of Woollarawarre Bennelong and husband of Maria Lock: Dicky Bennelong (a.k.a.
+We also acknowledge that the Parramatta Burial Ground (St. John’s Cemetery, Parramatta) is most likely the final resting place of the son of Woollarawarre Bennelong and husband of Maria Lock: Dicky Bennelong (a.k.a.
 Thomas Walker Coke).